 Integrating an employee into your organization means getting them immersed in your company culture, your core organizational values, your beliefs, performance expectations, technology, everything.

 Because the end goal is integration, onboarding isn’t just something you do on a person’s first day on the job; it’s a process that should continue for weeks.

 When you think of onboarding a new employee, the word “integration” should be at the forefront.

-The first step in the employee onboarding process
+Steps in the employee onboarding experience

 Here at PI, we start integrating new hires into our organization before the employee starts on day one.
 As soon as a new employee has signed their offer letter, pre-boarding starts.